99percent6/crypto-currency/Readme.md

 ## Features

 ### Settings
-In config file `config/default.json` ypu could:
+In config file `config/default.json` you could:
 1. Manage fsyms and tsyms
 2. Manage required fields for response
 3. Manage interval for background update data in database (in ms)